New England Motor Freight Truck Accident Lawyer

 To get the right compensation and support your claim if you were hurt in a truck accident, your New England motor vehicle accident attorney would have followed steps, such as:

 1. Reconstruction of the accident.
-By consulting an expert in accident reconstruction, your New England Motor Freight accident attorney would have evaluated the accident scene before offering advice.
+By consulting an expert witness in accident reconstruction, your New England Motor Freight accident attorney would have evaluated the accident scene before offering advice.

 2. Eyewitness interviews.
 Obtaining witness statements would have constituted a boon for your case proving driver negligence.